History

 Conductor Colin Mason

-I had no idea that this photo was being taken, i think the band was playing at Flamborough Golf Club in 1981.
+I had no idea that this photo was being taken, I think the band was playing at Flamborough Golf Club in 1981.
 I'm wearing one of the original red coat blazers donated by Messers Butlins, Filey.

-It was a Sovereign, an instrument that i played on for 37 years, it served me well, P.S.
+It was a Sovereign, an instrument that I played on for 37 years, it served me well, P.S.
 I still have that red coat jacket, somewhere up in my loft, doubt it will fit me now though !!!!

 1981

 Presentation from Cllr.
 Bob Cherry to Mr Raylor, son of the late William Raylor.
 Band Master for 68 years.
-The inscription on the rose bowl reads - The Raylor perpetual challenge trophy, presented by the family of the late William Weatherill Raylor, bandmaster 1880-1948 in rememberance.
+The inscription on the rose bowl reads - The Raylor perpetual challenge trophy, presented by the family of the late William Weatherill Raylor, bandmaster 1880-1948 in remembrance.

 Playing in the Railway Tavern Hunmanby 1981/82